traindb-project/traindb-ml/kserve/README.md

 This page describes KServe installation and testing procedure for Kubeflow on Microk8s.

+If you're acquainted with Kubeflow, you're probably familiar with KFServing, the platform's model server, and inference engine.
+The KFServing project was renamed KServe in September 2021.

 KServe is the one of the fundamental building blocks in TrainDB-ML for deploying and serving machine learning models related to approximate query processing.